COLA508/ESP32_IOT_SmartHome_Kit/docs/source/Upload_code_to_ESP32.rst

    <div style="margin-top: 30px;"></div>

 （1）Enter network configuration mode: After flashing the firmware to the device, press the RST button.
-Open your phone's Wi-Fi settings, find the hotspot named "LAFVIN_SmartHome," and connect to it.
+Open your phone's Wi-Fi settings, find the hotspot named **LAFVIN_SmartHome** ， and connect to it.

 （2）Access the network configuration page: After successfully connecting to Wi-Fi, maintain the connection.
-Open your phone's browser and enter "192.168.4.1" in the address bar to access the device's network configuration page.
+Open your phone's browser and enter **192.168.4.1**  in the address bar to access the device's network configuration page.

 （3）Enter network information: On the network configuration page, enter the Wi-Fi name (SSID) and password.
 Click the "Connect to WiFi" button, and the system will automatically connect to the specified network.